 - v.
 Mentoring Model: What is the program's model for providing the kind of intensive mentoring of individual students that is required to produce first-rate clinical scientists who integrate research and clinical application?

 - vi.
 How is the faculty mentoring organized?
 Are students distributed among the faculty in a manner that promotes high quality training?
 Are the interests of matriculating students matched to their mentors' expertise?
 What is the evidence that the program's mentoring model is successful?

 - vii.
-How long does it take for a student to complete the program, on average, and what is the distribution for time-to-completion?
+How long does it take for a student to complete the program, on average, is that time justified by the program objectives, and what is the distribution for time-to-completion?
 What factors influence this pattern, and is it reasonable?

 - viii.
 How does the program deal with underperforming, troubled, or discontented students?
 Is there a formal system for communicating performance feedback and handling grievances?
 How well do these work?

 - ix.
-Specific information that the RC would examine to evaluate these issues would include:
+Specific information that the Review Committee would examine to evaluate these issues would include:

 (a) the credentials (e.g., GPA, GRE, undergrad majors/curricula, research work, publications, etc.) of applying, admitted, and matriculating students over the past ten years;

 (b) student/faculty ratios, and distribution of students across mentors and content areas;